Helping students navigate resources for personal, financial or academic wellness.

 Help for victims of sexual misconduct: Get help now.

 You have several options:

-- Vanessa Sampsel is the the campus outreach coordinator for The Rape Crisis Center of Medina and Summit Counties.
-Vanessa and the team at The Rape Crisis Center provide crisis intervention, support, advocacy and other resources to survivors of sexual assault.
-The Center’s 24-hour hotline is 330-434-RAPE.
-Vaness is located in Room 246 or the Student Recreation & Wellness Center.
-Call her at 330-972-6328.
+- Rape Crisis Center of Medina and Summit Counties: Employees work directly with UA students.
+The center provides crisis intervention, support, advocacy and other resources to survivors of sexual assault.
+The center’s 24-hour hotline is 330-434-RAPE.
+The center has an office on campus in Room 246 of the Student Recreation & Wellness Center.
+Call the campus office at 330-972-6328 during normal business hours.

-The CARE Team is a University organization that provides guidance and assistance to students who are experiencing crises, displaying odd or unusual behaviors, or are engaging in other behaviors that may be perceived as being harmful (either to the student individually, or to others).
+The CARE Team is a group of University professionals who provide guidance and assistance to students who are experiencing crises, displaying odd or unusual behaviors, or are engaging in other behaviors that may be perceived as being harmful (either to the student individually, or to others).
 CARE stands for Crisis, Assessment, Referral and Evaluation

 The CARE Team accepts referrals and responds to students (and their families, faculty, and staff) when concerns for a student’s health, welfare, and safety are identified.

 The CARE Team also supports members of the University community who interact with at-risk students by assessing and evaluating situations, communicating with individuals involved or impacted by a student’s behavior, and providing referrals and resources to assist and address behavioral concerns.

 UA's Counseling and Testing Center is available 8 a.m. to 5 p.m., Monday through Friday.
 Call 330-972-7082.